Who will own my data once I submit it?

 Audiology and Vision Screening (Everyone Health) – Reception children

-By sharing this data with commissioned organisations, it is expected there will be greater engagement with these screening services as a result of better planning and more accurate and up to date data being available each year.
+By sharing this data with commissioned organisations, greater engagement with these screening services is expected as a result of better planning and more accurate and up-to-date data being available each year.
 This will help to improve health outcomes for children in Knowsley.

 In addition to this, Everyone Health will share the below data with Wirral CHC: